clemson-cal/vapor/README.md

 array `b = a.map(f).map(g).map(h)`, each time `b[i]` appears in the code, the function composition `h(g(f(i))` is executed.

-An array can be cached to a "memory-backed array" by calling `a.cache(exec, alloc)`, where `exec` is an executor and `alloc` is an allocator.
-The executor can be a GPU executor on GPU-enabled platforms, or a multi-core executor where OpenMP is available.
-The memory backed array uses strided memory access to retrieve the value of a multi-dimensional index in the buffer.
+An array can be cached to a "memory-backed array" by calling `a.cache()`.
+The resulting memory-backed array uses strided memory access to retrieve the value of a multi-dimensional index in the buffer.

 Unlike arrays from other numeric libraries, including numpy, arrays in Vapor can have a non-zero starting index.
 This changes the semantics of